A Project is a logical collection of Ansible playbooks, represented in Tower.

 Click Cancel (if no changes were made) or use the breadcrumb navigational links at the top of the Ansible Tower browser to return to the Inventories overview screen.
 Clicking Save does not exit the edit dialog.

-Before this project can be used in a job template, you must manually start an inventory sync for this project.
+Before this project can be used in a job template, you must manually start an SCM sync for this project.
 Update the SCM-based demo project by clicking the button under the project’s available Actions.

 Please note that immediately after adding new projects setup to use source control, a “sync” automatically starts that fetches the project details from the configured source control.
 Because the “Demo” project is pre-stocked, however, you must manually start the inventory sync in order for this project to be used in a job template.